-- The ocean has been heavily impacted from the resulting climate disruption, through massive ocean warming, ocean acidification, and deoxygenation.
+- The ocean, home to incredible biodiversity and provider of critical services to humanity, has been heavily impacted from the resulting climate disruption, through massive ocean warming, ocean acidification, and deoxygenation.
 Efforts to protect and restore vitally important ocean ecosystems and functions cannot be considered in isolation from the imperative of ameliorating and reversing climate impacts.

-- The current climate action agenda is focused predominantly on reducing emissions of greenhouse gases.
-While emissions reductions are absolutely necessary, they are no longer sufficient.
-Reducing emissions does not address the ongoing climate disruption being caused by the existing buildup of greenhouse gases, which has already warmed our planet ~1.1°C, and is impairing the health of the ocean now.
+- The current climate action agenda has been focused predominantly on reducing emissions of greenhouse gases.
+While this work continues to be of the utmost importance, because of our delays reduction alone is not sufficient.
+Carbon dioxide removal will also be needed to complement reductions and to eventually reverse the ongoing climate disruption being caused by the existing buildup of greenhouse gases, which has already warmed our planet ~1.1°C, and is impairing the health of the ocean now.

 - Given the large buildup of historical emissions in our atmosphere and our slow pace at decarbonization, we now must remove carbon dioxide from our atmosphere.
 According to the IPCC, we must remove between 100 and 1000 billion tons of carbon dioxide this century to have a chance of avoid warming the planet by more than 1.5°C, a threshold that scientists have identified at which climate impacts become substantially more severe.